 - Hex screwdriver

-Quite a lot of additional accessories I have to say.
-I mean apart from the Micro USB cable these aren’t really a necessity but it’s nice that they’re included at least.
+Quite a lot of additional accessories, I have to say.
+Apart from the Micro USB cable, these aren’t necessary, but it’s nice that they’re included.

-Setup is fairly simple if you follow the instructions and is similar to the Mayflash line of fightsticks.
-On PC(Windows 64 Bit) for example, I just simply plugged in the stick via the built-in USB cable and it automatically started installing the required drivers and played the stick in XINPUT mode.
+The setup is fairly simple if you follow the instructions and is similar to the Mayflash line of fightsticks.
+On a PC(Windows 64 Bit), for example, I plugged in the stick via the built-in USB cable, and it automatically installed the required drivers and played the post in XINPUT mode.

-You could also use Mayflash magicboots in order to get rid of the fiddly setup and just plug in and play without connecting to another controller.
+You could also use Mayflash magicboots to get rid of the fiddly setup and plug in and play without connecting to another controller.

 The design and feel of the fightstick